jiyt17/IDA-VLM/model/README.md

 Note that if you want to train with ID-Former, you need open 'use_llava', which will use two dataloader, one is for ID reference tuning data and the other one is for llava, sharegpt4v training data.

+To load two dataloaders, you need replace trainer.py in your transformers lib.

 </details>

 In the newest version, we use vcr(30k), f30k(30k), RefCOCO(20k), llava(10k) in the first stage tuning, and MovieNet(60k), llava(6k), sharegpt4v(4k) in the second stage.
 Under this condition, IDA-VLM has comprehensive highest performance.